 This course introduces students to the world of IST across a broad range of topics.
-Topics include history of computing in society, career paths in computing, and the use of computers in the workplace; 3 hours of fall/spring/online
+Topics include history of computing in society, career paths in computing, and the use of computers in the workplace; 3 hours of lecture per week.